mwunsch/weary/README.md

 	f = Foo.new('me','secretz')
 	f.update

-Which will create a Request for *http://foo.bar/update.xml* that will authenticate you, using basic authentication, with the username/password of "me"/"secrets" and will send the parameter {:user => "me"}.
-Eased
+Which will create a POST Request for *http://foo.bar/update.xml* that will authenticate you, using basic authentication, with the username/password of "me"/"secrets" and will send the parameter `{:user => "me"}`.
+Easy.

 There's more to discover in the Wiki.